 Report the accident to the Queensland Police.

-It is a requirement under the Motor Accident Insurance Act (“the Act”) that a person who wishes to bring a claim for compensation as a result of injuries sustained in a motor vehicle accident, reports the accident to the Queensland Police.
+It is a requirement under the Motor Accident Insurance Act (“the Act”) that a person who wishes to bring a claim for personal injuries compensation as a result of a motor vehicle accident, reports the accident to the Queensland Police.
 This can be done by simply informing the Police at the scene of the accident or by visiting your local Police station in circumstances where the Police have not attended the accident scene.
 Alternatively, a pro forma document called ‘Report of Accident to Police’ can be submitted to your local Police Station.
 This form can be found on the Motor Accident Insurance Commission’s website.

 Take details of the other party.